joinpursuit/pursuit-crypto-lessons/fundamentals/labs/dapps.md

-# Lab 2: Exploring DApps and Interacting with MetaMask
+# Lab: Exploring DApps and Interacting with MetaMask

 In this lab, you will explore various popular DApps and learn how to interact with them using your MetaMask wallet.
 This hands-on experience will help you understand how DApps work and familiarize you with the process of using a blockchain wallet to interact with a DApp.